Skip to article frontmatterSkip to article content

 A soundscape refers to the acoustic environment as perceived or experienced by people, encompassing all the sounds that arise from both natural and human-made sources.
 Describing soundscapes involves several dimensions:

-A comprehensive description of a soundscape often combines “objective” measurements, such as sound level measurements and field recordings, that can be used to make spectrograms with annotated sound maps and written descriptions to capture and analyze soundscapes.
+A description of a soundscape often combines “objective” measurements, such as sound level measurements and field recordings, to create spectrograms with annotated sound maps and written descriptions, thereby capturing and analysing soundscapes.
 Together, these objective measurements, subjective impressions, and contextual information provide a holistic understanding of the sonic environment.

 R. Murray Schafer (1933–2021) was one of the pioneers of soundscape studies.
-He was to propose and define soundscape as the acoustic environment as perceived by humans.
-Starting from the 1960s, he led the World Soundscape Project at Simon Fraser University in Canada, a groundbreaking research initiative focused on studying, documenting, and analyzing the sonic environments of various locations.
+He was the one to propose and define the term soundscape as the acoustic environment as perceived by humans.
+Starting in the 1960s, he led the World Soundscape Project at Simon Fraser University in Canada, a groundbreaking research initiative that studied, documented, and analysed the sonic environments of various locations.
 Through this work, Schafer and his team developed new methods for field recording, sound mapping, and acoustic analysis, aiming to understand how sounds shape our experience of place and community.

-Schafer’s most famous book is The Tuning of the World schaferSoundscapeOurSonic1977, which introduced key concepts for analyzing soundscapes:
+Schafer’s most famous book is The Tuning of the World, which introduced key concepts for analyzing soundscapes:

 Schafer also introduced the term schizophonia to describe the separation of a sound from its source, often through recording technology.
 For example, when you hear a bird song played from a speaker, the sound is no longer coming from the bird itself, but from a device.
 This separation can change how we experience and relate to sounds, sometimes making them feel less “authentic” or connected to their natural context.

-Hildegard Westerkamp (1946–) worked with Schafer in the World Soundscape Project and is famous for developing the concept of soundwalking as a reflective practice of walking and listening to the environment.
-This is not only a practice of listening but also a method of engaging with the environment in a mindful and reflective way.
+Hildegard Westerkamp (1946–) worked with Schafer in the World Soundscape Project and is famous for developing soundwalking as a reflective practice of walking and listening to the environment.
+This is not only a practice of listening but also a way of engaging with the environment mindfully and reflectively.
 It encourages participants to become aware of the acoustic ecology of their surroundings, fostering a deeper connection to place and community.
 Soundwalking can be used as a tool for artistic inspiration, environmental awareness, and even therapeutic purposes.

 Key aspects of soundwalking include:

-Steven Feld (1949–) is an American anthropologist and ethnomusicologist known for his pioneering work on the relationship between sound, culture, and perception.
-Feld introduced the concept of acoustemology as a blend of “acoustics” and “epistemology” to describe how knowledge and experience are shaped through sound and listening.
+Steven Feld (1949–) is an ethnomusicologist known for his pioneering work on the relationship between sound, culture, and perception.
+Feld introduced the concept of acoustemology—a blend of “acoustics” and “epistemology”—to describe how knowledge and experience are shaped through sound and listening.

-Acoustemology emphasizes that listening is not just a sensory act but a way of knowing and engaging with the world.
-Feld’s research, particularly with the Kaluli people of Papua New Guinea, demonstrates how sound is deeply embedded in social life, memory, and identity.
+Acoustemology emphasises that listening is not just a sensory act but a way of knowing and engaging with the world.
+Feld’s research, particularly with the Kaluli people of Papua New Guinea, demonstrated how sound is deeply embedded in social life, memory, and identity.
 He explored how environmental sounds, music, and language are interconnected, and how communities use sound to make sense of their surroundings.

 Sound objects